 But those two reasons aren’t good reasons for doing a workout program.
 A good reason for doing a workout program is because it’s safe and effective at helping you reach your goals.

 If you want your journey to be effective, and not a statistical flop, then the logical first step would be to determine what the number one effective thing for weight loss is going to be.
 And that happens to be what you’re putting in your mouth.

-Your priority is not to get up in the morning and sweat, it’s to get up in the morning and dedicate yourself to eating as clean as possible.
+Your priority is not to get up in the morning and sweat (even though working out in the morning is a great idea), it’s to get up in the morning and dedicate yourself to eating as clean as possible.
 That’s going to determine 80% of your results.
 Bang.
 Wipe your hands.
 Done.